 Each Master’s Thesis will be read and judged by a thesis committee consisting of the candidate’s supervisor, a faculty member appointed by the supervisor, and a faculty member appointed by the Department through the GPD.
 The candidate is required to present a seminar on the thesis topic.

 To register for MS Thesis (CS 699), the candidate must first obtain the approval of the GPD on the proposal.

 For more information on the format and procedure for completing the thesis, see ODU’s Thesis & Dissertation Guide.
 Also see the guides under “Electronic Theses and Dissertations” at the Graduate School page.

 Model Journal: Before you submit your thesis to ProQuest, the format must be approved by the College of Sciences.
 The College expects that you submit a “model journal” article along with your thesis.
 Your thesis format should match the journal for placement of table titles, placement of figure titles, and reference format.
 Your advisor may suggest a different model journal, but IEEE Transactions on Mobile Computing has been used in the past (see http://ieeexplore.ieee.org.proxy.lib.odu.edu/document/5611538/ for a model article).

-LaTeX Template: Here are files that have been submitted and successfully used by former students to format their theses/dissertations.
-The Department does not guarantee that the use of these files will result in no edits required by the College, but is just making them available for convenience.
+The CS Department does not guarantee that the use of this template will result in no formatting edits required by the College, but is just advertising this Github repository for convenience.

 - Submission of approved thesis to ProQuest – generally the last day of exams for the semester (see the official academic calendar for exact deadlines)